Murthy's conjecture on 0-cycles: Proof of Murthy's conjecture

 Let $k$ be an algebraically closed field of any characteristic.
-The goal of this section is to apply \thmref{thm:Tor-High-D} to relate the Euler class groups of rings with their Chow groups and extend known results about the Euler class group of smooth affine algebras to arbitrary affine algebras over $k$.
+In this section, we shall apply \thmref{thm:Tor-High-D} to prove Murthy's conjecture, and to show that the Euler class groups of affine $k$-algebras coincide with their Levine-Weibel Chow groups.
+We shall also give the proof of \corref{cor:Intro-Res-5}.

+The Euler class groups of affine algebras over a field was invented by Nori and extensively studied by Bhatwadekar-R. Sridharan.
+The most notable feature of the Euler class group $E(A)$ is that every projective $A$-module of top rank has an Euler class in $E(A)$, and the vanishing of this class characterizes the existence of a rank one free summand of the projective module.

+An open question of Bhatwadekar-R. Sridharan \cite[Remark~3.3]{BS-4} asks if the weak Euler class groups of smooth algebras coincide with the Chow groups of 0-cycles.
+Over an algebraically closed field, this was shown by Bhatwadekar-R. Sridharan \cite[Corollary~4.15]{BS-1}.
+We shall use \thmref{thm:Tor-High-D} to give a direct extension of this result to arbitrary affine algebras.